 You will be called in front of the Judge in the order in which you signed into court.
 Those pleading Not Guilty will be asked to take a seat for a pre-trial conference.
-Those defendants pleading Guilty or No Contest will be informed of the charges and of the consequences of your plea; i.e. traffic demerit points, minimum and maximum forfeitures, etc. The Prosecutor may then advise me of the facts of the violation.
-You may make a brief statement and I will then review your past record, if any, and depending on the seriousness of the present charge and any past record, I will render my judgment accordingly.
+Those defendants pleading Guilty or No Contest will be informed of the charges and of the consequences of your plea; i.e. traffic demerit points, minimum and maximum forfeitures, etc. The Prosecutor may then advise the Judge of the facts of the violation.
+You may make a brief statement and the Judge will then review your past record, if any, and depending on the seriousness of the present charge and any past record, will render a judgment accordingly.

 Upon a finding of Guilty, a forfeiture plus costs may be imposed.
 Forfeitures may be paid immediately, or you may pay within 60 days.
 If you fail to pay your forfeiture and do not appear at the extension time, you may be committed to jail or, in some cases, your driver’s license shall be suspended for up to one year.
 If you fail to pay your forfeiture due to poverty, you may request that the court allow you to pay your forfeiture through an installment plan.

 If because of poverty as defined in §814.29(1)(d) (receiving means-tested assistance or limited/no income) or unexpected circumstances, you are either unable to pay your forfeiture or keep up with an installment plan by your due date you should notify the Court in writing and an installment plan, or a stay may be provided.